kushyzee/100-days-of-code/log.md

 **Thoughts**: JavaScript objects are a lot similar to dictionaries in python and structures in C, it was difficult for me to know how it works coz I already got a good knowledge of it from python and C

+### Day 69: September 16.
+2022

+**Today's progress**: Practiced JavaScript arrays

+**Thoughts**: I practiced JavaScript objects and compared it to structures in C and dictionaries in python by building three different projects with those languages